pat/blog/_posts/2020-01-05-hold-your-own.markdown

 > But my sanity's saved 'cause I can see your faces<br />
 > My sanity's saved 'cause I can see your faces

-Kate's beautiful album **The Book of Traps and Lessons** captures up the mood of these times so deftly.
+Kae's beautiful album **The Book of Traps and Lessons** captures up the mood of these times so deftly.
 It acknowledges the challenges we are currently facing, the world that we’re watching fragment and - too often - fail.

 I’d held off from listening to it properly - the poetry takes centre stage, it's not something for the background.
 I knew it would require my full attention, and I wanted to feel ready to offer that.
 But today, even if I wasn't ready, I nonetheless sat down and listened to it all the way through… and I feel _so_ much better for doing so.